 Adding Names to the Lease

-In a rent stabilized apartment, the tenant has the right, upon request to the owner, to have the name of his or her legal spouse added to the upcoming renewal lease as an additional tenant, if the spouse resides in the apartment as a primary residence.
+In a rent stabilized apartment, the tenant has the right, upon request to the owner, to have the name of his, her or their legal spouse added to the upcoming renewal lease as an additional tenant, if the spouse resides in the apartment as a primary residence.

 Homes and Community Renewal (HCR) shall construe the terms “spouse,” “husband” and “wife” to encompass legal same-sex marriages performed inside or outside of New York State.
 There is no rent increase associated with this change, other than the approved renewal lease increase rates in effect at the time of renewal.